 Now that the database connections are working we can start writing the view functions.
 We will need four of them:

 This view shows all the entries stored in the database.
 It listens on the root of the application and will select title and text from the database.
 The one with the highest id (the newest entry) will be on top.
-The rows returned from the cursor look a bit like tuples because we are using the sqlite3.Row row factory.
+The rows returned from the cursor are tuples with the columns ordered like specified in the select statement.
+This is good enough for small applications like here, but you might want to convert them into a dict.
+If you are interested in how to do that, check out the Easy Querying example.

 The view function will pass the entries as dicts to the show_entries.html template and return the rendered one: